cleydyr/dart-sass-maven-plugin/README.md

 `<noSourceMap>`

 If the noSourceMap flag is set to true, Sass won't generate any source maps.
-It cannot be passed along with other source map options (namely sourceMapURLs, embedSources and embedSourceMap
+It will void other source map options (namely sourceMapURLs, embedSources and embedSourceMap) if explicitly set.
 **Type**: boolean
 **Required**: No
 **Default**: false